 Visit the ‘Eisenberg’ (Germany's richest gold deposit), the ‘Korbacher Spalte’ (a fossil site from the Earth’s Permian period where the Procynosuchus was found) and the outstanding ‘Wolfgang Bonhage Museum Korbach’.
 An extensive pedestrian zone lures visitors and shoppers with attractive boutiques, department stores and street cafés.

 A hiking and cycling network leads you into the intact low-mountain countryside of the holiday region ‘Waldecker Land’.
 A special attraction is the well-preserved, picturesque old town with its double medieval town wall and the mighty gothic hall churches as well as the portal of St. Kilian’s Church, which was created around 1420 and is decorated with stone figures.

 The villages of Alleringhausen, Eppe, Goldhausen, Helmscheid, Hillershausen, Lelbach, Lengefeld, Meineringhausen, Nieder-Ense, Nieder-Schleidern, Nordenbeck, Ober-Ense, Rhena and Strothe are all part of Korbach.
-In total, 23,515 inhabitants live here.
+In total, 23.441 inhabitants (as of June 2020) live here.

 Regular guided tours (April to October): Tuesdays at 2:30 p.m. and Saturdays at 10:30 a.m. (meeting place: the square in front of the town hall; price per person: 2.00 Euro; for visitors with ‘MeineCard+’, attendance is free of charge!).